Category Archives: EcoArt

 Preparing for the EcoArt project HESJE

 In collaboration with Hurtigruten and with the support of Miljødirektoratet and Hurtigruten Foundation, Lise Wulff is doing a large EcoArt project in lovely Lofoten, Norway.
 Passengers and crew of Hurtigruten will collect garbage along the coastline of Norway the 19th of September.
-Today, Lise Wulff started out with her own […]
+Today, Lise Wulff started out with her own beach cleaning.
+The plastic waste will be mounted on a fish rack during the week to come.
+As the ships are entering the harbor of Svolvær, passengers will put the waste on the rack (called HESJE in Norwegian), and the rack will be gradually filled up.
+1 piece of beautiful […]

 Woven Stone at the top of Norway!